Domestic Battery Charges in Indiana

 Chambers Law Office is Here to Defend You

-Depending on what level offense is charged, a defendant may be facing zero days in jail up to probation, house arrest or prison time.
-Additionally, a conviction for domestic battery or other types of battery involving a domestic partner or protective order can disqualify a person from carrying a firearm.
+Depending on what level offense is charged, you may be facing zero days in jail up to probation, house arrest or prison time.
+Additionally, a conviction for domestic battery or other types of battery involving domestic violence or a protective order can disqualify you from carrying a firearm.
 You may also be restricted by a no contact order or protective order, both of which can carry additional criminal penalties if violated.